Frequently Asked Questions

 If you want Wi-Fi throughout your home, you need a wireless router.
 Idaho Falls Fiber does not provide routers, so you need to provide your own.
-For a list of router options, click here.
-Be sure to purchase a router capable of handling at least 1Gbps of speed.
+Be sure to purchase a router capable of handling at least one Gigabit of speed.
 Customers should also contact their internet provider about router options.
 Some providers may have specific requirements.

 An Optical Network Terminal (ONT) is the only standard equipment we install.
 If you order telephone service, a telephone adapter (TA) will also be installed.

 The ONT needs to be installed near a power source.
 We recommend that it is installed out of the way, where it cannot be easily tampered with or damaged, but is still accessible to you or a technician.
 The ONT is mounted to the wall.
 Many times, we install in utility rooms, garages, and home offices.
 The inside equipment covers roughly 16 × 12 inches.